 A lot of people don't know or may have forgotten that an internet exists outside of social media, but in a world dominated by algorithm-driven streams and the chaos that results, digital gardening seems like a good alternative.
 It gives a space to explore ideas at my own pace and let them grow organically.
 For me, this approach seems not only natural but also deeply meaningful.
 It’s a way to honor the process of learning and discovery, rather than obsessing on the final product.

-Since finding the Digital Garden proponents, I’ve been thinking about how to further embrace this approach, I’ve been inspired to rethink how my blog is structured.
+Since reading about the Digital Gardens and people who love them, I’ve been thinking about how to take my site further down that road.
+I’ve been inspired to rethink how my blog is structured.
 Should I redesign it to better reflect the principles of a digital garden, or create a separate space entirely dedicated to cultivating these exploratory ideas?
 Meanwhile, I could reserve my blog for more polished essays and finalized thoughts.
 I haven’t decided which direction to take yet, but I am ok with that too.
+What I have decided to do right now, is tag my content with the "Seedling", "Budding" or "Evergreen" tag to communicate how much an idea has developed.

 No Comments.